reduxjs/reselect/README.md

 /*
  * Import the selector defined in the example above.
- * This allows your to separate your components from the structure of youre stores.
+ * This allows your to separate your components from the structure of your stores.
  */
 import { totalSelector } from 'selectors/ShopSelectors';

 /*
  * Bind the totalSelector on the Total component.
- * The keys (total) of the selector result are bound to the corresponding component properties.
+ * The keys of the selector result are bound to the corresponding component props.
- */
+ * In our example there is the 'total' key which is bound to this.props.total */
 @connect(totalSelector)
 class Total extends React.Component {